sigilbaram/tparty/README.md

 # tparty

-Displays the TP of party members in the party list
+Displays the TP of party members in the party list.
+Loosely based on the addon of the same name for Windower 4 by Cliff.

 ## Settings
 - **party_y_offset**: The y offset for the whole party (and first member)